Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 -   *It corresponds to a specified soil survey scale*.

--   *It provides spatial information about a list of targeted soil variables and can be directly used for spatial planning and environmental modelling*.
+-   *It provides spatial information about a list of targeted soil variables which can be used directly for spatial planning and environmental modelling*.

 -   *It provides enough meta-information to allow use by a non-soil